mike42/gfx-php/docs/api/rgbrasterimage.rst

   .. php:method:: mapColor (int $srcColor, RasterImage $destImage)

     :param int $srcColor:
-    :param :class:`RasterImage` $destImage:
+    :param RasterImage $destImage:

-  .. php:method:: toRgb ()
+  .. php:method:: toRgb () -> RgbRasterImage

     Produce a copy of this :class:`RasterImage` in the RGB colorspace.

-    :returns: :class:`RgbRasterImage` An RGB version of the image.
+    :returns: :class:`RgbRasterImage` -- An RGB version of the image.

-  .. php:method:: toGrayscale ()
+  .. php:method:: toGrayscale () -> GrayscaleRasterImage

     Produce a copy of this :class:`RasterImage` in a monochrome colorspace.

-    :returns: :class:`GrayscaleRasterImage` A monochrome version of the image.
+    :returns: :class:`GrayscaleRasterImage` -- A monochrome version of the image.

-  .. php:method:: toBlackAndWhite ()
+  .. php:method:: toBlackAndWhite () -> BlackAndWhiteRasterImage

     Produce a copy of this :class:`RasterImage` in a pure black-and-white colorspace.

-    :returns: :class:`BlackAndWhiteRasterImage` a black and white version of the image.
+    :returns: :class:`BlackAndWhiteRasterImage` -- a black and white version of the image.

-  .. php:method:: toIndexed ()
+  .. php:method:: toIndexed () -> IndexedRasterImage

     Produce a copy of this :class:`RasterImage` as an indexed image with an associated palette of unique colors.

-    :returns: :class:`IndexedRasterImage` An paletted version of the image.
+    :returns: :class:`IndexedRasterImage` -- An paletted version of the image.

   .. php:staticmethod:: rgbToInt (int $r, int $g, int $b)